Jackrekirby/minecraft-ca-ts/readme.md

 - Press `tab` to switch between command suggestions
 - Press `up` to switch between commands in your history

+**Use the world clear and load commands to load the latest demo world!**

 ### Mouse

 - Pan around the world map by clicking and dragging the mouse.